KyeBracey/rightstaff-tech-test/README.md

 # Right Staff Tech Test

-Thank you for giving me the opportunity to attempt this tech test.
+Thank you for giving me the opportunity to attempt this test.
 Please see below for user instructions and an explanation of my approach to completing the task.

 ## Requirements